-On June 27, the Company provided an operations update for, among other things, Prospect P, which is expected to spud immediately after completion of the Naingopo exploration well.
-The Company noted that debushing and road access activities were ongoing with major civil works including well pad construction expected to commence in the next month.
+On June 27, 2024, the Company provided an operations update for, among other things, Prospect P, which it had intended to spud immediately after completion of the Naingopo exploration well.
+The Company noted that debushing and road access activities were ongoing with major civil works including well pad construction expected to commence in the following month.

-On July 8, 2024, the Company provided an operations update, highlighting that drilling of the Damara Fold Belt Prospect L (Naingopo) exploration well on PEL 73 had commenced to a target depth of 3,800 metres (12,500 feet) and that it continued to progress the farmout joint venture process, which it expects to conclude soon.
+On July 8, 2024, the Company provided an operations update, highlighting that the drilling of the Damara Fold Belt Prospect L (Naingopo) exploration well on PEL 73 had commenced.

-On July 17, 2024, the Company announced that it signed a memorandum of understanding ("MOU") for a strategic farm down of PEL 73 with BW Energy Limited ("BW Energy") for a 20% working interest.
-In connection with the MOU, BW Energy agreed to a strategic equity investment in the Company for US\$16 million (approximately C\$22 million), pursuant to the July 2024 Offering (as defined below).
-See "Description of the Business - BW Energy Memorandum of Understanding".
+On July 17, 2024, the Company announced that it signed a memorandum of understanding ("BW Energy MOU") for a strategic farm down of PEL 73 with BW Energy Limited ("BW Energy") for a 20% working interest.
+In connection with the BW Energy MOU, BW Energy agreed to a strategic equity investment in the Company for US\$16 million (approximately \$22 million), pursuant to the July 2024 Offering (as defined below).